 Helene Henderson’s Malibu farmhouse has been a labor of love for the past 10 years, but it only took seconds for the Swedish-born model-turned-chef and her family to realize that they could lose a decade’s worth of work in a flash.
 “These images were taken not long before the fires.
 That Friday night, we received messages [informing us] that it looked like our house was going to burn,” says Henderson.

-Designer Vanessa Alexander and architect Doug Burdge could also breathe a sigh of relief.
 While about a third of the property was damaged in the destructive wildfires that plagued California’s coastline last fall, the house itself was left unscathed.
+Henderson—plus her designer Vanessa Alexander and architect Doug Burdge—could all breathe a sigh of relief.
 Luck like that makes you look at your home and the things you own through a new lens.
 “I’m a very simple person,” Henderson continues.
 “Even when I thought our house had burned down, my feelings were mixed.
 My only thought was that I should have grabbed old photo albums—my only remaining memories and possessions from Sweden—and the dog beds my oldest son made.
 I love the idea of him building furniture.”

 Thankfully, house, memories, and belongings are all intact.
 Ahead, Henderson and Alexander walk us through the design of this Scandinavian-inspired oasis.